magisterquis/plonk/doc/protocol.md

 ------------
 Plonk maintains a per-Implant ID task queue.
 A task is retrieved by making a request for `/t/<ID>`.
-Tasks are queued in the client by selecting an implant with `,seti` and then giving the task as a command, or, alternatively, with `,task`.
+Tasks are queued in the client by selecting an implant with `,i` and then giving the task as a command.

 Tasking sent to the implant will have a newline appended.

 ### Example
 #### Client:
 ```
-(plonk)> ,seti kittens
+(plonk)> ,i kittens
 2023/12/30 00:29:05 Interacting with kittens
-2023/12/30 00:29:05 Use ,logs to return to watching Plonk's logs
+2023/12/30 00:29:05 Use ,l to return to watching Plonk's logs
 kittens> ps awwwfux
 2023/12/30 00:29:09 [TASKQ] Task queued by stuart for kittens (qlen 1)
 ps awwwfux